boazbk/tcs/lec_02_representation.md

 The study of representing data as strings mostly follows under the purview of _information theory_, as covered in the classic textbook of Cover and Thomas [@CoverThomas06].
 Representations are also studied in the field of _data structures design_, as covered in texts such as  [@CLRS].
+The two's complement representation of signed integers was suggested in von Neumman's classic report [@vonNeumann45] that detailed the design approaches for a stored-program computer, though similar representations have been used even earlier in abacus and other mechanical computation devices.